If you’re offered a seat on a rocket ship, you don’t ask what seat. You just get on.

 At the same time, it is hard to discount the scope for learning from outside, which can be a powerful catalyst for propelling ecosystems.

-At Teach For All, we call this idea being locally rooted, but globally informed.
-It is a mindset that enables a worldwide network of 48 different countries to learn from each other and constantly refine the collective’s understanding of large-scale education change.
+At Teach For All, we refer to this idea as "being locally rooted, but globally informed."
+It is a mindset that enables a worldwide network of close to 50 different countries to learn from each other and constantly refine the collective’s understanding of large-scale education change.

 And, that is exactly the kind of collaboration our Fellowship engendered for us Innovation Ecosystem Builders.